-You can trigger the performance of an activity either in the "Project" window or in the "Configuration" window.
-In the "Project" window you can also perform a whole activity tree or the whole project (all the activity trees).
+You can trigger the performance of an activity and all the activities below it in the same tree in either the "Project" window or in the "Configuration" window.
+In the "Project" window you can also perform a single activity without performing its successors or perform the whole project (all the activity trees).